taliajmallo/rpgs/campaigns/Triplets/Jasskia/charsheet.md

 cast.

 ## Witch Class Features
-### Patron: The Lost Prince (Peace)
+### Patron: The Green Mother (Enchantment)
-You gain the Peacebond hex at first level.
-Your patron requires that you remain neutral to conflict whenever possible, and you cannot take an action that causes damage against creatures who have not damaged another in the last 24 hours.
-Gain the following patron spells at the specified levels:
-	2. Sanctuary
-	4. Touch of Mercy
-	6. Mantle of Calm
-	8. Dismissal
-	10. Serenity
-	12. Word of Recall
-	14. Hymn of Peace
-	16. Euphoric Tranquility
-	18. Antipathy
+You gain the Seduce hex at first level.
+Your patron demands that you use your gifts skillfully, and any time a target of one of your mind-affecting hexes or spells succeeds on their saving throw against the spell or hex, take damage equal to their save result minus the spell or hex's DC, to a maximum of your hit dice.
+Replacement spells: Unnatural Lust (2) Nixie's Lure (6), Wave of Ecstasy (14)
+### Familiar: Viper
+Gain +3 to Bluff, and the benefits of the Awareness feat (+2 Perception, Sense Motive) while the familiar is within 60 feet of you.
 ### Season - Winter
 The save DCs of any of your spells that deal cold damage increase by 1.
 ### Hexes
-DC 17 (10 + 1/2 Witch level + INT Mod)
+DC 17 (10 + 1/2 Witch level + CHA Mod)
+#### Charm (1st)
+A witch can charm an animal or humanoid creature within 30 feet by beckoning and speaking soothing words.
+This improves the attitude of an animal or humanoid creature by 1 step, as if the witch had successfully used the Diplomacy skill.
+The effect lasts for a number of rounds equal to the Witch’s Intelligence modifier.
+A Will save negates this effect.
+Whether or not the save is successful, a creature cannot be the target of this hex again for 1 day.
+At 8th level, this effect improves the attitude of the target creature by 2 steps.
+This is a mind- affecting charm effect.
+The save DC of this hex is increased by 1.
+If the target is (or could be) sexually attracted to the seducer, the save DC is instead increased by 2.
+If she and the target have had willing sexual relations in the past 24 hours, the save DC is instead increased by 3.
+#### Seduce (Bonus)
+The witch uses enthralling movements to fascinate a single creature within 60 feet that can see the witch.
+A Will save negates this effect.
+If the target is (or could be) sexually attracted to the witch, the save DC is increased by 2.
+The effect lasts for 1 round, but the witch can extend this effect for 1 additional round (up to a total number of rounds equal to her class level) by taking a standard action to continue her enthralling movements.
+Whether or not the target succeeds at its save, it cannot be the target of this ability again for 1 day.
+At 8th level, the fascination effect lasts for 2 additional rounds after the witch ceases taking a standard action to maintain it.
+This is a mind- affecting charm effect.
-#### Conduit Surge
+#### Healing (Bonus)
-As a swift action, increase your effective caster level for the next spell you cast by 1d4-1.
-Afterwards, make a Fortitude save (DC 10 + spell level + caster level increase) or become staggered for a number of minutes equal to the spell level.
-At 8th level, the caster level  increase changes to 1d4.
-You can use this 5 (3 + CHA Mod) times per day.
+As a standard action, cast cure light wounds without using a spell slot.
+At 5th level, this allows you to cast cure moderate wounds instead.
+Once a creature has been affected by this hex, they cannot be affected again for a day.
-#### Peacebond
+#### Peacebond (2nd)
 As a standard action, prevent a creature from drawing a weapon for a number of rounds equal to your Witch level.
 This has no effect on natural weapons or already-drawn weapons.
 A Will save negates, and once a creature has been targeted by this hex, they cannot be targeted again for a day.
-#### Healing
-As a standard action, cast cure light wounds without using a spell slot.
-At 5th level, this allows you to cast cure moderate wounds instead.
-Once a creature has been affected by this hex, they cannot be affected again for a day.
-#### Protective Luck
+#### Protective Luck (4th)
 As a standard action, warp fate around a creature other than you for 1 round.
 Whenever it is targeted by an effect that requires an attack roll, including weapon attacks, the attacker must roll twice and take the worst result.
 The duration increases by 1 round at 8th and 16th level, and is affected by any hexes that affect the Fortune hex.
-#### Invest Hex
-Each day, you may implant 7 (INT Mod + half Witch level) hexes in willing creatures.
-A creature may only have one hex implanted at a time, and implanting a hex counts against the any limits of using that hex.
-Implanting a hex is a standard action during which you touch a willing creature.
-You may activate the hex as a free action at any time you are within medium range, or you may specify a condition when you implant the hex upon which it will automatically trigger.
-Implanted hexes last until the next time you regain your spells.

 ## Feats
-### Cursed Attonement (1st)
+### Cursed Atonement (1st)
 Gain Curse of the Merciful.
 You may never take levels in a class that grants divine spellcasting, and suffer a -2 penalty on all saving throws against divine spells cast by worshippers of Sarenrae.